rosario/rosario.github.com/_posts/2012-05-19-chatting-on-twitter-with-pusher-and-sinatra.md

 ![qop chat](/images/qop2.png "QoP Chat")

-We are going to use a bookmarklet to load the widget from our server.
-The widget will be appear on top of the Twitter page.
-To communicate with our server, the widget will have make cross domain AJAX requests.
+A bookmarklet is used to load the widget from our server.
+The widget will be appear on top of the Twitter page. the widget needs to do cross domain AJAX requests to communicate with our server.
 Can we do that ?

 Of CORS We can